What is Neighbors Public Safety Service?

 We would love to hear your feedback.
 Please email us at firstname.lastname@example.org.

-Has a local law enforcement agency ever resolved a case through using the Neighbors App?
+Has a local public safety agency ever resolved a case through using Neighbors?

-We’ve seen many positive examples of Neighbors users and local law enforcement engaging on the app and believe open communication is an important step in building safer, stronger communities.
+We’ve seen many positive examples of Neighbors users and local public safety engaging on the app and believe open communication is an important step in building safer, stronger communities.
 From getting stolen guns off the streets to helping families keep their children safe, we’ve achieved amazing results by working together.

-One Virginia Beach family was able to quickly recover stolen medical supplies for their diabetic child after sharing a video of the package theft on the Neighbor app.
+One Virginia Beach family was able to quickly recover stolen medical supplies for their diabetic child after sharing a video of the package theft on Neighbors.
 Thanks to the app, a neighbor spotted the suspect and alerted local law enforcement who then made an arrest and located the missing package.
 Get the full story here.